Private Morris Price

 FAMILY LIFE

-Morris Price was born c 1891 in Murwillumbah.
-He was the son of William Henry and Mary Price, of Cudgen and a brother to Effie, Matilda, Percy & Harold.
-Percy enlisted in May 1915 & was killed 11th April 1917.
+Morris Price was born c 1891 in Moonbah, in the Snowy Mountains.
+He was the son of William Henry and Mary Price, of Cudgen and a brother to Effie, Matilda, Percy & Harry as per NSW BDM.

 Morris enlisted 26 November 1915 at Murwillumbah as a private in the 16th reinforcements 15th Battalion.
 He was 23 years old, single & a farm labourer.
 His next of kin was his mother, Mary Price, of Cudgen.